nikitaapraj/weather-api/weather-api-docs/offices.md

 Use this request to get information about a weather office including name, address, and contact information.
 It also returns a list of counties, forecast zones, and fire zones the office is responsible for as well as a list of approved observation stations under the office.

+To get detailed information about observation stations, see [Get observation station information](/weather-api-docs/stations.md).

 ## Example
 ### Request
 ```